Pauked/app-lemonator/readme.md

 └──────────┴────────────────────────────────────────────────────┴─────────────────────┴─────────────────────┘
 ```

+### Further Help

-For furter details, use ``--help`` to get a list of the available options.
-A more detailed example can be found in [Windows PowerShell test script](scripts/test_windows.ps1).
+For further details, use ``--help`` to get a list of the available agruments.
+A more detailed example is listed in the [Windows PowerShell test script](scripts/test_windows.ps1).

 ## Search Methods

-App Lemonator allows you define different search methods for your apps:
+App Lemonator allows you to select different search methods for your apps:

 - ``ps-get-app`` - Uses PowerShell to search for apps installed from the Windows App Store.
 - ``folder-search`` - Searches a folder for an app.
 You give it a base folder and it will recursively search and use the highest version number of the executable.